aurigandrea/DigitalGhosts/README.md

 # Digital Ghosts — Interactive Kiosk Frontend

 This repository contains the frontend for an interactive kiosk created for the Digital Ghosts exhibition at Inspace, University of Edinburgh.
-The exhibition invites visitors to engage creatively with web archives.
+The exhibition invites visitors to engage creatively with web archives.</br>

 Project site: https://inspace.ed.ac.uk/digital-ghosts/

-Purpose
+Purpose</br>
 This webapp lets users submit URLs to the Internet Archive's Wayback Machine and records those submissions to a Google Form and a csv for display in the exhibition.
-It's optimised for kiosk screen and on-site visitor interaction.
+It's optimised for kiosk screen and on-site visitor interaction.</br>

-Author: Andrea Kocsis
+Author: Andrea Kocsis</br>
 License: MIT